 Entirely East Lansing staff writers

-EAST LANSING–In the wake of the judicial ruling on same-sex marriage on March 22, 2014, and the hold that was placed shortly after, many same-sex couples have found themselves stuck in limbo, with their marriage being considered legal, but being denied access to many marriage benefits.
+EAST LANSING–In the wake of the ruling on same-sex marriage on March 22, 2014, and the hold that was placed shortly after, many same-sex couples have found themselves in limbo, with their weddings being considered legal, but being denied access to many marriage benefits.

-“Being legally married meant a to me,” McCarty said.
+“Being legally married meant a lot to me,” McCarty said.
 “To me, it just meant that we are recognized as an equal.
-That we are not some kind of second class citizen.”
+That we are not some kind of second-class citizen.”